adamci/guides/gmail-transfer-guide-mac.md

 restoring 1 messages (22644/22644)
 ```
 This message crops up if there's something weird about the message being restored.
-This can either be that the message has an unusual label (meaning, weird characters
+This can either be that the message has an unusual label (for example, weird
-or the label name is a reserved name) or, as I learned, the sender of the message
+characters or the label name is a reserved name) or, as I learned, the sender of
-(the `From` field) is unusually formatted or too long.
+the message (the `From` field) is unusually formatted or too long.

 There are two possible approaches: